Hyperen0r/HTool_NifBatchTools/README.md

 3. Click on __"Apply"__ and wait.
 The process is sadly quite slow.

-4. __If NifSkope is installed and set as the default program to open `.nif` files, double-clicking on an item of a list view will open it, in NifSkope__
+4. If NifSkope is installed and set as the default program to open `.nif` files, double-clicking on an item of a list view will open it, in NifSkope.

 ## F.A.Q